raganwald-deprecated/Roweis/README.old.md

 Notice that Roweis also does a little "Convention over Configuration:" if a controller is called `welcome`, the default route for it is `#/welcome`, and we don't have to define that separately.
 And Roweis can go further.
 If you have a view with the same name as a partial, why repeat yourself?

     Sammy.Roweis.example
-      .view('welcome');
+      .display('welcome');

-By default, Roweis's `.view` method creates a handler responds to `GET` and then invokes the Haml view of the same name for you.
+By default, Roweis's `.display` method creates a handler responds to `GET` and then invokes the Haml view of the same name for you.
 It also has a default route of `#/welcome`.
 You can define some more options.
 For example, you can use a different route:

     Sammy.Roweis.example
-      .view('welcome', {
+      .display('welcome', {
         route: '#/'
       });

 You can also use the Rails/Sinatra/Sammy convention of extracting parameters from the route:

     Sammy.Roweis.example
-      .view('product', {
+      .display('product', {
         route: '#/product/:id'
       });